ITmail-dk/qmade/README.md

 - Screenshot tool: Flameshot

 ## Roadmap:
-- Compositor: Wayland + XWayland.
+- Compositor: Wayland when it's ready.
-- Audio: Needs work and better setup process and configuration.
+- Audio: Needs more work and better setup process and configuration.
 - Wiki: General information about the setup and how to do things.